marcellusruben/BMW_Software_Lab/README.md

   <img width="460" height="300" src="https://github.com/marcellusruben/BMW_Software_Lab/blob/master/videoPict.png">
 </p>

-3. In optimization part, the sensor's data will be compared with the data from FE video.
-To minimize the error in the sensor's data, a stochastic optimization algorithm, differential evolution, will be performed.
+3. In optimization part, the sensor's data is compared with the data from FE video.
+To minimize the error in the sensor's data, a stochastic optimization algorithm, differential evolution, is performed.
 The output of this step is a new and optimized sensor's data.
 4. Robustness or sensitivity analysis part is beneficial to 'guess' several possibilities regarding the initial orientation of the sensor.

 ## Files